Uwami-Mgxekwa/Uwami-Mgxekwa/README.md

 ## About Me

 Java Developer with a love for UI Design.
-I enjoy building robust applications with clean, efficient code while creating beautiful and intuitive user interfaces.
-Currently expanding my skills into modern web frameworks!
+I enjoy building applications and also creating beautiful and intuitive user interfaces.
 ---

 ## Tech Stack & Skills